Year: 2024

 - Processed and engineered audio and dialogues for Domestic Call/Traffic Stop.

-User Experience
+User Experience Designer

 Designed a clear, step-by-step interaction flow that guides the player through each phase of the traffic-stop scenario, ensuring the experience feels intuitive, readable, and grounded in real procedures.
 The layout, pacing, and visual hierarchy help users understand context quickly and stay focused on decision-making at every stage.

-Visual Direction
+Visual Designer

 Providing art direction, including mood boards, visual language, scene composition, and lighting references.